-In both configurations URLs that match would pass in the path variable (and convert it) into checkUserId method.
+In this configuration URLs that match would pass in the path variable (and convert it) into checkUserId method.
 For example, if the URL were /user/123/resource, then the id passed in would be 123.

+11.3.3.
 Method Security Expressions